shengmeiLiu/Evlag/README.md

 EvLag provides a stand-alone program that adds lag to input devices in Linux.
 Features:

+0) Add a fixed (constant) amount of lag to any Linux input device.

-1) The ability to add lag to more than one input device at a time.
+1) Add lag to more than one input device at a time.

-2) The option to log input events to a log file, one per device.
+2) Option to log input events to a log file, one per device.

 There is no need to install any additional kernel modules, everything works in userspace through libevdev and uinput.